matahatiai/opencv_human_activity_detection/README.md

 # opencv_human_activity_detection
 Human activity detection - OpenCV
 <br />
 An opencv mini project to detect activities carried out by people.
+Although the results are not very accurate, at least it can be an example of how to apply it if you use opencv.

 ### RESULT
 <img src="https://github.com/matahatiai/opencv_human_activity_detection/blob/master/example.png?raw=true" width="600" />